Rigorous Derivation of the Degenerate Parabolic-Elliptic Keller-Segel System from a Moderately Interacting Stochastic Particle System. Part II Propagation of Chaos: Introduction

 \section{Introduction}

 Interacting particle systems of mean-field type belong to the well-known and fast growing fields in applied analysis.
 They are used to construct microscopic models with different physical and biological backgrounds, such as dynamics of ions in plasma, distribution of bacteria in a fluid or flocking behavior of animals.
 The corresponding mean-field limit is usually given by a non-local partial differential equation.
-The main goal of this series of two papers is to rigorously derive the degenerate parabolic-elliptic Keller-Segel system on the whole space $\R^d$ in the sub-critical regime from a moderately interacting stochastic particle system.
-The so-called Keller-Segel model, which describes the collective motion of cells which are attracted or repelled by a chemical substance and are able to emit it, has been introduced by \citep{keller1970initiation}, \citep{keller1971model} and \citep{patlak1953random}, which nowadays has many different modifications.
+The main goal of this series of two papers is to rigorously derive the degenerate Keller-Segel system on the whole space $\R^d$ for $d\geq 3$ in the sub-critical regime from a moderately interacting stochastic particle system.
+The so-called Keller-Segel model, which describes the collective motion of cells which are attracted or repelled by a chemical substance and are able to emit it, has been introduced by \citep{keller1970initiation,keller1971model,patlak1953random}, which nowadays has many different modifications.
 There is a huge amount of valuable works in the analysis of such systems.
-We focus only on the following degenerate parabolic-elliptic version.
+We focus only on the following degenerate diffusion-aggregation version:

-where $u$ represents the density of the cells, $c$ denotes the self-produced chemical potential, and the nonlinear diffusion is given by $p(u)=\frac{m}{m-1}u^{m-1}$ for $m>1$.
+where $u$ represents the density of the cells, $c$ denotes the self-produced chemical potential, the nonlinear diffusion is given by $p(u)=\frac{m}{m-1}u^{m-1}$ for $m>1$, and $C_{d,\vartheta}$ is a constant depends on $\vartheta$ and $d$.
+In case $\vartheta=d$, the second equation is exactly $-\Delta c=u$.
 The porous media type nonlinear diffusion in \eqref{Keller_Segel_classical} has been introduced in order to balance the aggregation effect in higher dimensions.
 Rigorous derivation of \eqref{Keller_Segel_classical} includes the analysis of Keller-Segel systems (the degenerate and the non-local versions) and mean-field theory of stochastic interacting particle systems.
 In our first article \citep{gvozdik2022partone}, the well-posedness of the degenerate parabolic-elliptic Keller-Segel system as well as its non-local version are established.
 It is a self-contained result focused on analysis of the partial differential equations, which will be cited directly in the current paper.
 In the rest of this paper we will present the result on propagation of chaos.